Everyone should have a BHAG (Big Hairy Audacious Goal).

 I started on the East Coast of USA, aiming loosely to travelling overland with a flight out of Toronto a few months later.
 That flexible approach, travelling without rigid itineraries, would become a defining feature of all my future trips.

-London : When Travel and Work Collided
+London : When Travel And Work Collided

 The consequence?
 A ten-year ban and a free flight home to New Zealand – Just in time for Christmas on the beach.
 I felt I had won lotto.
 No regrets.
+Incidentally, I remember at the time a friend commenting how bad this situation was for me – He couldn’t see anything but black.
+But it’s interesting how, with the right mindset you can accentuate positives, above any negatives – thus flipping a potentially negative situation into a great positive.

 Europe Without A Script